thetazzo/number-classifier/README.md

 # Number Classifier

-* An machine learning model for classifying handwritten digits
+* A machine learning model for classifying handwritten digits

 ---